Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, astronaut Williams said she had difficulty waking up in the morning, persistent fatigue, and even exhaustion - post-space effects that made the recovery process more challenging.

-Wilmore also revealed that before the flight, he had suffered from severe neck and back pain that made it difficult to turn his head completely.
-However, the zero-gravity environment of space helped alleviate the pain.
-Unfortunately, the symptoms returned shortly after he returned to Earth.
+Mr. Wilmore also revealed that before the flight, he had suffered from neck and back pain so severe that he could not turn his head completely.
+However, the zero-gravity environment of space helped to alleviate the pain.
+Unfortunately, these symptoms returned shortly after he returned to Earth.

 According to experts, the human body - which evolved for millions of years in the Earth's gravity - is not "designed" to adapt to the space environment.